corvus-dotnet/Corvus.Pipelines/README.md

 The idea of **Corvus.Pipelines** is to _constrain_ what you can do to make the programming model simpler, and enable some common patterns like retries, cancellation, logging and `Exception`-free error handling.

-At the end of the day, it is just built on top of dotnet delegates/`Func<,>`, and you can bring in as much LINQ to objects as you like, around that!
+At the end of the day, it is just built on top of .NET delegates/`Func<,>`, and you can bring in as much LINQ to objects as you like, around that!
 There's no special magic going on.

+Notice that we don't call it a "framework".
+It isn't.
+At its heart, it is just a library of functions that work well together - and with other functions that you bring to the party.

 The workload that inspired the creation of this library started out just using LINQ-to-objects, but we rapidly discovered that we were having to write a lot of boiler plate around the code we really needed; and so this project was born.